Historical horse racing: History

 The idea of historical race wagering was conceived by Eric Jackson, general manager of Oaklawn Park.
 He brought the idea to three major companies in January 1997, but found no takers.
 Later in the year, he met with Ted Mudge, president of AmTote, who liked the idea and asked Jackson to present it to experts at a February 1998 racing industry gathering in Maryland.
 The project gathered momentum from there.
 The Arkansas General Assembly took steps in 1999 to authorize Instant Racing by removing the requirement that simulcast races be shown live.
 A test deployment was launched in January 2000 at Oaklawn Park and Southland Greyhound Park, with 50 machines at each track.
 The machines proved popular and Jackson reported that as many as a dozen other tracks were pursuing approval to install the machines within two months of the test.

-By state
+By U.S. state

 Alabama

-Historical horse racing machines are in operation at Birmingham Race Course Casino, a former greyhound racing track in Birmingham.
-They are also planned to be added to Victoryland, another former greyhound track.
+Historical horse racing machines are in operation at three former greyhound racing tracks in Alabama, Birmingham Race Course Casino, Greene County Entertainment, and Victoryland.

-The state attorney general opined in 2001 and 2008 that historical racing could be legal under existing parimutuel wagering laws.
-The machines were first installed in 2019 at Birmingham Race Course.
+The state attorney general opined in 2001 and 2008 that HHR machines could be legal under existing parimutuel wagering laws.
+HHR machines were first installed in 2019 at Birmingham Race Course.
+They came into broader use after unfavorable court rulings forced the removal of electronic bingo machines at some facilities, arriving in 2022 at the Greene County track, and then in 2023 at Victoryland.